MASTURBATION AND BODYBUILDING: DOES “FAPPING” = LESS GAINS?

-The basic fear that most guys have here is pretty straightforward: they’re worried that masturbation will lead to a decrease in testosterone levels, and that since testosterone is the primary muscle building hormone in the body, their size and strength gains will be negatively affected as a result.
+The basic fear that most guys have here is pretty straightforward: they’re worried that masturbation will lead to a decrease in their natural testosterone levels, and that since testosterone is the primary muscle building hormone in the body, their size and strength gains will be negatively affected as a result.

 But is there any truth to this, and should it be a legitimate issue of concern for those looking to build muscle, gain strength and burn fat?

 Before I go any further, I just want to establish the following…

 This primary aim of this post is to specifically address whether or not masturbation and ejaculation have any direct, measurable effect on one’s ability to build muscle and stay lean at their maximum capacity from a pure physiological perspective.